 The Moon and Your Cycle - Are They Connected?

 Can the moon affect your menstrual cycle?
 It may sound a bit strange, but there’s long been theories that a woman’s menstrual cycle and the moon are synced up, aligning with the moon’s 29.5 day cycle.
 That’s why so many cultures associate the moon with fertility.
-And if you’ve been watching the sky with any interest these days, you may know that something special is on the horizon: A Supermoon.
-And not just any Supermoon.
-A Strawberry Supermoon. 🍓
+In this article, we delve further into it, exploring whether there is a link between the female cycle and the moon.

 How Does the Moon Affect Our Menstrual Cycle? 🌝